ibm-cloud-docs/cloud-shell/preview.md

 You can also use {{site.data.keyword.cloud-shell_short}} to preview apps that are running in Kubernetes, such as a Prometheus dashboard or your typical web app.
 Because apps that are running in a pod in a Kubernetes cluster use an internal port, you need to expose the pod's port either by creating a service or setting up port forwarding.

 If you create a service, you need to expose the service publicly, set up authentication to secure access, and set up an application load balancer (ALB) for the service.
-For more information, see [Connecting applications with services](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/){: external}.
+For more information, see [Connecting applications with services](https://kubernetes.io/docs/tutorials/services/connect-applications-service/){: external}.

 If you're doing app development and testing, port forwarding is a simpler way to be able to quickly preview apps in your cluster.
 It requires much less up-front configuration, but you also have to reconfigure it whenever the pod restarts.
 The following steps walk you through setting up port forwarding and previewing an app that's running in a {{site.data.keyword.containerlong_notm}} cluster.

 1. In a {{site.data.keyword.cloud-shell_short}} session, set the cluster where your app is running as the context.
 This enables you to use `kubectl` commands to work with your cluster.
-For more information, see [Configuring the CLI to run `kubectl`](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure).
+For more information, see [Installing the CLI](/docs/containers?topic=containers-cli-install#install-kubectl-cli).
 1. Find the name of the pod where your app is running.

    ```bash